 Generali Poisťovňa, a. s., ("the Company") is a universal insurance company based in the Slovak Republic.
 The Company provides life and non-life insurance as well as active reinsurance.
-The Company operates in the Slovak Republic and employs 612 people (as at 31 December 2018: 621).
+The Company operates in the Slovak Republic and employs 618 people (as at 31 December 2019: 612).

-The Company was established on 18 October 1996 and written into the Commercial Register of the Bratislava I District Court on 12 February 1997.
+The Company was established on 18 October 1996 and listed in the Commercial Register of the Bratislava I District Court on 12 February 1997.
 It is a joint-stock company with its registered office address at: Lamačská cesta 3/A, 841 04 Bratislava, Slovak Republic.
 The Company's shares are not listed on the stock exchange.
 The Company's corporate ID (IČO) is: 35709332 and its tax ID No. is: 2021000487.

-MEMBERS OF THE COMPANY'S STATUTORY AND SUPERVISORY BODIES, ACCORDING TO THE FUNCTION ORIGINATION AS AT 31 DECEMBER 2019 ARE:
+MEMBERS OF THE COMPANY'S STATUTORY AND SUPERVISORY BODIES AS AT 31 DECEMBER 2020 ARE: